oVirt/ovirt-site/source/feature/serial-console.html.md

       command="/usr/bin/vdsm-vmconsole HASH(PUBLIC_KEY)",no-agent-forwarding,no-port-forwarding,no-user-rc,no-X11-forwarding PUBLIC_KEY

+Explanation:

-Explanation: a.
-When remote user login using public key will execute /usr/bin/vdsm-vmconsole b.
-The vdsm-vmconsole utility will accept the public key hash as parameter to know what entity is trying to access. c. various of feature disable statement.
+1. When remote user login using public key will execute /usr/bin/vdsm-vmconsole
+2. The vdsm-vmconsole utility will accept the public key hash as parameter to know what entity is trying to access.
+3.  various of feature disable statement.

 #### sshd separate daemon configuration